SamHawq/400-Final-Project/README.md

 # ENSF 400 Final Project
 ## The Team:
-Cody Casselman, Evan Mann, Sam Haque, Keeryn Johnson
+Cody Casselman, Evan Mann, Samiul Haque, Keeryn Johnson

 ## How to Run:
 1. Clone the repo